Juicy Steak Fajita Marinade (Quick & Easy!)

-The EASIEST and BEST steak fajitas – all thanks to this 5-ingredient steak fajita marinade made with lime juice, oil, and a few simple spices!
-Sizzling steak that’s grilled or seared in a flash, along with perfectly tender veggies.
-With just 5 minutes to prep the marinade, you’ve elevated fajitas from basic to brilliant!
+The EASIEST and BEST steak fajitas, all thanks to a 5-ingredient steak fajita marinade made with lime juice, oil, and a few simple spices!
+Sizzling steak that’s grilled or seared in a flash, along with perfectly tender veggies and just 5 minutes to prep the marinade, you’ve elevated fajitas from basic to brilliant!

 This Quick Steak Fajita Marinade will Take Your Fajitas to the Next Level

 Welcome to My Kitchen!
-Let’s Make a Quick Fajita Marinade
+Let’s Make an Easy Fajita Marinade for Steak

 - Oil: Any neutral oil works here, such as canola or vegetable oil.

-- Lime Juice: Fresh lime juice is preferred.
+- Lime Juice: I definitely prefer fresh lime juice for this one!

 - Sugar: The small amount of sugar in the marinade does not make the steak sweet, instead it helps tenderize the meat and adds color during the cooking process.
 If you want to avoid added sugar, you can leave it out.

-- Smoked Paprika: The smoked paprika adds (you guessed it) some smokey flavor to this beef dish.
+- Smoked Paprika: The smoked paprika adds (you guessed it) some smokey flavor to this beef dish, and I highly recommend it.

 - Chili Powder: Adjust the spice level of this dish by using either mild or hot chili powder and/or by increasing or decreasing the amount of chili powder.
 It can be omitted if you’re sensitive to spice.